androozhang/CS472-Class-Files/02-crypto-echo/questions.md

 **Hint:** Consider what happens when multiple PDUs are sent in rapid succession, or when a large PDU arrives in multiple `recv()` calls.

+The reason we include payload_len is because in the case of a very large message, TCP can break that message into chunks to send to the server.
+Since TCP sends messages in streams without message boundaries, there is no knowing when the message ends.
+By including the payload_len in the header, the server can deal with the broken down pieces correctly and merge them together to its original message.
+Without the header field, TCP would have no way of knowing where to break your message off and have an unreliable way of figuring out if the payload recieved is complete or not.
+The message size buffer also has to be controlled the application side to define how big the message can be for recv().

 ---

 ## Question 4: Key Exchange Protocol and Session State